wso2/docs-choreo-dev/en/docs/webhooks.md

 # Webhooks

 A webhook directs information from one application to another in real-time and triggers the receiving application to execute a specific process in response.
-Choreo allows you to easily design, develop, and manage webhooks using the integrated pro-code or low-code editor.
+Choreo allows you to create webhooks for platforms such as Github, Slack, and Google Calendar using the integrated pro-code or low-code editor.

 ## Develop and publish a webhook